hungcq/knowledge-repo/psychology/influence.md

 ## 3. Commitment and consistency
 - Beha: desire to be & appear consistent with earlier choices
-- -> Might act against best interest
+- -> Might act against our best interest
 - Cause: personal & social pressure
 - Advs of consistency:
   - Evo, informational: reduced mental effort
   - Psychological: protection against troubling realization resulted from logic
 - Trigger: commitment, promise
+- Compliant techniques:
+  - Foot-in-the-door: obtain a large purchase by starting with a small one
   - Alter self-image by small commitment.
 Advs:
     - Non-specific: cover a whole range of related situations
     - Self-sustained belief
   - -> Influence future beha
-- Compliant techniques:
-  - Foot-in-the-door: obtain a large purchase by starting with a small one
   - Induce to make a choice.
-After committed, remove the inducement
+After committed, remove the inducement.
   - -> The commitment can self-sustained
   - -> Adv: make a person feel pleased with a poor choice
   - -> Suitable when there is only poor choice to offer